etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/operations/bulk-options.md

 ### CompareFunc

-Use `CompareFunc` to override comparison logic — for example, always force an update if a matching row exists.
+Use `CompareFunc` to override comparison logic.
+The function returns `true` if the rows are equal (no update) and `false` if the destination row should be updated.

 ```csharp
 connection.BulkMerge(data, options => {